go-delve/delve/CONTRIBUTING.md

 Want to help contribute to Delve?
 Great!
 Any and all help is certainly appreciated, whether it's code, documentation, or spelling corrections.

-If you'd like to join the discussion, hop on #delve-dbgr on irc.freenode.net.
+If you'd like to join the discussion, join the gitter chat (link in README).

 ## Filing issues